 The Group's success and results are, to a certain extent, dependent on the strength of its brands and the Group's reputation.
 The Group and its products are vulnerable to adverse market perception as it operates in an industry where integrity, customer trust and confidence are paramount.
-The Group relies on its brands such as ASR Nederland, AMEV Stad Rotterdam Verzekeringsgroep (ASR), ASR Verzekeringsgroep, a.s.r. and a.s.r. de nederlandse verzekeringsmaatschappij voor alle verzekeringen.
 The Group is exposed to the risk that litigation (such as on mis-selling), employee misconduct, operational failures, the outcome of regulatory investigations, press speculation and negative publicity, amongst others, whether or not founded, could damage its brands or reputation.
 Any of the Group's brands or the Group's reputation could also be harmed if products or services recommended by the Group do not perform as expected (whether or not the expectations are founded) or the customer's expectations for the product change.
 Any damage to the Group's brands (or brands associated with the Group) or reputation could cause existing customers or intermediaries to withdraw their business from the Group and potential customers or intermediaries to be reluctant or elect not to do business with the Group.

 Furthermore, negative publicity could result in greater regulatory scrutiny and influence market or rating agencies' perception of the Group, which could make it more difficult for the Issuer or other Group members to maintain their respective credit ratings.
 Any damage to the Group's brands or reputation could cause disproportionate damage to the Group's business, even if the negative publicity is factually inaccurate or unfounded.

-Future acquisitions might influence the Issuer's business performance and solvency position
+Future acquisitions might influence the Issuer's business performance and solvency position.

-The current business perfomance and the solvency position of the Issuer might change as a result of future mergers or acquisitions.
-In particular, the Dutch Minister of Finance has authorised the Issuer to take part in the selling process of the insurance entities of SNS Reaal and the Issuer is currently investigating bidding options for the aforementioned acquisition.
-While the interests of both current and future stakeholders will be considered, the Issuer currently cannot predict the exact impact of such an acquisition (if undertaken and completed).
+The current business performance and the solvency position of the Issuer might change as a result of future mergers or acquisitions.
+While the interests of both current and future stakeholders will be considered, the Issuer currently cannot predict the exact impact of future mergers or acquisitions.